lf-edge/ekuiper/docs/en_US/integrations/neuron/neuron_integration_tutorial.md

 ## Control device via Neuron

-Thanks to the neuron sink component, eKuiper can control the device via neuron after data processing.
-In the following rules, eKuiper receives commands from MQTT to dynamically counter-control the neuron.
+Thanks to the neuron sink component, eKuiper can control the device via Neuron after data processing.
+In the following rules, eKuiper receives commands from MQTT to dynamically counter-control the Neuron.

 Suppose there is an application scenario where a user controls a device deployed at the edge by sending control commands to a topic on the MQTT server in the cloud, such as setting the desired temperature of the target device.
 First, we need to create an MQTT stream in eKuiper to receive commands from other applications to the `command` MQTT topic.